On the face of it, investing with mutual funds may seem somewhat daunting and mysterious.

 Dealing With Taxes

 No matter the account type you’ve chosen, you’ll probably receive tax forms every year.
 These will be mailed to you and will also be available online.
-More information about the different tax forms, who should expect to receive them, and when they will be made available can be found in the Tax Forms Explained article.
+More information about the different tax forms, who should expect to receive them, and when they will be made available can be found in the Tax Resource Center.
 Be sure you share all tax forms you receive with your tax advisor.

 As the years pass, you should consider checking back in on your investing goals and risk tolerances to ensure your investment approach still fits your future needs.
 Also, it’s a good idea to consider gradually increasing your contributions over time, especially if your income increases over the years.

 It’s also a good idea to revisit the beneficiary designations for your accounts and make sure they’re up-to-date and remain consistent with how you want to pass along your investments.
 For more information about the different types of beneficiary options, read the Why It Pays to Have a Beneficiary Plan article.

 Every birthday is a milestone of sorts, but in a retirement account, there’s a great milestone birthday that impacts the contribution and distribution rules for your accounts.
 At age 50 or over, for both traditional and Roth IRAs, contribution limits increase to allow for “catch-up” contributions.
 For 2015 and 2016, this is an extra $1,000 you can put towards your retirement.
 More information on this topic can be found in the IRS Contribution and Distribution Rules article.

 Weathering the Ups and Downs

 When you invest in the market, there are going to be bad days and good days, but historically the stock market has trended upwards over the long haul.
 Since most mutual funds are structured with some level of diversification of holdings, it should make these inevitable market swings much more tolerable.
 However, keep in mind that while diversification can help reduce market risk, it does not eliminate it.
 For more information on staying invested through the market ups and downs, read the Be Invested article.